Languages – deconstructing the Tower of Babel?

 Most universities have found it much harder to attract language students in recent years.
 But it is still true that languages provide us with important tools of international communication and business.
 We need to persuade more of our young people that studying languages (and the cultures of the countries from which they come) is a very smart career move.
 A world that has become smaller and more immediately accessible to everyone is not about to become uniform.
 As a trading nation, we need to take very seriously the need to speak to the world, not just in one language, but in its many languages.

 In many ways, the growth of English across the world is a benefit.
-But it is not the answer to all questions of communication.Explore posts in the same categories: culture, university comment below, or link to this permanent URL from your own site.
+But it is not the answer to all questions of communication.culture, university comment below, or link to this permanent URL from your own site.